 Operating as part of a movement that works in 120 countries, our department designs and implements change-making strategies.
 We use all our skills to combine lobbying, policy, research, campaigning and media into one agile, powerful engine for change.

-We’re pushing for states to endorse the ‘Safe Schools Declaration’ and are addressing the use and impacts of explosive weapons in populated areas.
+We’re pushing for states to endorse the ‘Safe Schools Declaration’ and adopt up to date ‘Protection of Civilians’ strategies that focus on children.